 The documents below are available for user download and printing.

 The R-Codes provide a comprehensive basis for the control of residential development throughout Western Australia.
-Following an extensive period of stakeholder engagement, the amendment to the R-Codes (2013) aims to address emerging design trends, promote sustainability, improve clarity and highlight assessment pathways to facilitate better residential design outcomes throughout Western Australia.
+The R-Codes aims to address emerging design trends, promote sustainability, improve clarity and highlight assessment pathways to facilitate better residential design outcomes throughout Western Australia.

 As the R-Codes are used for the assessment of residential subdivision proposals, consequential changes have also been made to Development Control Policy 2.2 Residential Subdivision.